Is a birthkeeper the same thing as a midwife? What's the difference?

 Does a birthkeeper replace a dad's or partner's role at the birth?

-A common fear is that hiring a birthkeeper will regate the partner to minor role, but birthkeepers can actually can support the couple by meeting their needs with snacks, reassuring words, and encouragement so the couple can work more intimately together.
-The birthkeeper may be the only other person beside the partner who is there solely for the emotional well-being of the birthing person.
-The partner may feel unsure or shy if this is uncharted territory, and I can offer encouragement and ideas of how the partners can participate at their level of comfort by suggesting useful tasks, supporting her in a particular position, or massaging her.
-I may be an expert about birth support, but your partner knows your personality, likes/dislikes, and needs more deeply and intimately than I ever could.
+A common fear is that hiring a birthkeeper will negate your partner to minor role, but I can actually can support you both by meeting their needs with snacks, reassuring words, and encouragement so you can work more intimately together.
+I may be the only other person beside your partner who is there solely for your emotional well-being.
+Your partner may feel unsure or shy if this is uncharted territory, and I can offer encouragement and ideas of how your partner can participate at his/her level of comfort by suggesting useful tasks, supporting you in a particular position, or massaging you.
+I may be an expert about supporting physiological birth , but your partner knows your personality, likes/dislikes, and needs more deeply and intimately than I ever could.

 This depends mostly on the insurance company as well as the doula/birthkeeper.
 Unfortunately, most insurance companies do not cover doulas at this time.
 There are, however, rare occasions where you might be able to talk with their insurance company and get some of the cost reimbursed.
 I have dealt with clients that had healthcare share and were able to have my service fee partially covered.